What is the difference between Countermark and QR Codes?

 - Using human readable characters allows the use of Continuous Ink Jet (CIJ) printers – these are the most widely used printers in production of consumer goods – typically used for “best-by” dates and lot codes.
 QR codes need specialist printers that create solid black and white squares.
 These printers are expensive and can be difficult to use on high-speed production lines.

-- For Countermarks, human readability is exactly that, Countermark currently is available in Latin, Cyrillic, Chinese and Japanese fonts, other fonts can be added – ask us for information.
+- For Countermark, human readability is exactly that, Countermark currently is available in Latin, Cyrillic, Chinese and Japanese fonts, other fonts can be added – ask us for information.